dm3-org/dm3-spec/docs/specification/billboard-message/bmp-service-api.md

 # Billboard Service API

-The Billboard Service API provides the functions needed to retrieve the billboard information.
+The Billboard Service API provides the functions needed to retrieve the billboard information (like messages, ...).

 ## Retrieve the Billboard Messages